-The legality of ViaSat's common stock offered by this prospectus will be passed upon for ViaSat by Latham & Watkins, San Diego, California.
+The legality of ViaSat's common stock offered by this prospectus will be passed upon for ViaSat and the selling stockholders by Latham & Watkins, San Diego, California.
 Some legal matters in connection with the offering will be passed upon for the underwriters by Shearman & Sterling, New York, New York.